nateofspades/Linear-Regression-for-IMDB-Movie-Ratings/README.md

 •There are 3 large code blocks stuffed at the end of the notebook which contain the code for all of the visualizations and more. <br />
 •Use more descriptive variable-naming conventions. <br />
 •Remove empty code block at the very end of the notebook. <br />
-•Move the definitions of functions lmp() (which extracts a model's p-value) and all.possible.regressions() from the end of the notebook to the beginning of the notebook, and change the name 'lmp' to something more descriptive.
+•Move the definitions of functions lmp() (which extracts a model's p-value) and all.possible.regressions() from the end of the notebook to the beginning of the notebook, and change the name 'lmp' to something more descriptive. <br />
 •The code for the 19 ggplot visualizations are all stuffed into one code block at the end of the notebook.
 I would prefer to explicitly write ggplot code in the code block where the visualization is produced.
 Beforehand though I would build a function which automates as much of the process of creating these 19 plots as possible.